-OPG Child Advocate Legal Officers are lawyers who protect the rights of children and young people in the child protection system and ensure their voice is heard, particularly when decisions are made that affect them and their care arrangements.
+OPG Child Advocates are lawyers who protect the rights of children and young people in the child protection system and ensure their voice is heard, particularly when decisions are made that affect them and their care arrangements.
 This includes those in out-of-home care, such as a foster home, the home of a kinship carer, a residential care facility, a youth detention or adult correctional centre, disability service or mental health facility.

 How we can help you

 We will listen to you as what you have to say is important.
 We will take you seriously, and we can:

 - provide information and advice about legal issues that you might be concerned about

 - help you resolve disputes and to make complaints if you have been treated unfairly or are unhappy with a decision made about your time in the child protection system

 - support you - and if you want us to, speak for you - in legal meetings with Child Safety (or any other agency) to make sure that your needs are being met and your views and wishes are being heard